ararslan/CirrusCI.jl/README.md

 `freebsd_instance` tells Cirrus which FreeBSD image you'd like to use.
-You can use a `matrix` here to test on multiple FreeBSD versions, but as long as you're using 11.0 or later, it shouldn't change much.
+You can use a `matrix` here to test on multiple FreeBSD versions, but as long as you're using 12.2 or later, it shouldn't change much.

 The version of Julia to install is specified by the environment variable `JULIA_VERSION`, which can be set in a `matrix` (as in the template) to run parallel builds with different versions of Julia.
-**Currently only Julia versions 0.7 and later are supported**.
+Note though that **only Julia versions 0.7 and later are supported**.
-This is unlikely to change, since supporting earlier versions makes a lot of things more annoying and complicated, plus there were no Julia binaries for FreeBSD prior to 0.7.

 Conditional build failures can be permitted using `allow_failures`.